SamDeMario-lab/NanoBlot/To_do.md

 ## Code

+### RACE flag
+Add a RACE flag that essentially doesn't do a hard check for 3' or 5' overlap when doing the RT-PCR mode A clear example of this is for snR37 between rrp6 and trf4, look at the manuscript for more information -->
+1) Make edits to script
+2) Reflect changes in Readme

 ### RTpcr
 Works but only with a newer patched version of samtools, for now it works in yeast but not in human NMD data